AhronLatorre/Prelim_E3_LATORRE-AHRON_A/README.md

 # Prelim_E3_LATORRE_AHRON_A

-This is a React project for your prelim exam.
+This is a React project for my prelim exam.